Cifas

 Cifas is a fraud prevention service in the United Kingdom.
 It is a not-for-profit membership association representing organisations from across the public, private and voluntary sectors.
 Cifas states its mission is "to detect, deter and prevent fraud in society by harnessing technology and working in partnership".

 Cifas operates two core fraud prevention databases that are claimed to be the largest in the UK: the National Fraud Database and the Internal Fraud Database.
 Since December 2014, Cifas' systems are used by banks and building societies to access Home Office immigration data through a specialist portal.

-Data from Cifas' members reveals that instances of identity fraud in the UK are at record levels in the UK, particularly among people aged under 30.
+Data from Cifas' members indicated that instances of identity fraud in the UK were at record levels in the UK in 2016, particularly among people aged under 30.

 Cifas data also highlights the growing issue of "money mules" – people who allow their bank accounts to be used to launder money.

 History

 Cifas was established in 1988 by the Consumer Credit Trade Association (CCTA) under the acronym CIFAS: Credit Industry Fraud Avoidance System, although the company no longer operates under this acronym as the scope of its services has broadened.
 It was developed in association with the Office of Fair Trading, as well as the Information Commissioner's Office, who continue to this day to take an active interest in the development of Cifas.

 Cifas is today run by a board of directors, which includes both independent directors who are not directly involved in the day-to-day running of the organisation, and the Chief Executive and Chief Operating Officer, who are.
 From 1988 to 2016 the majority of the directors were elected by participating organisations.
 They now participate in the governance of the organisation through an "Advisory Board".